Top 10 Cheapest Cities in New Zealand to Live In

 Manawatu is probably the most underrated region on New Zealand’s North Island.
 Often only driven through, the region has a lot to offer with mountains and rivers to explore.
 Palmerston North has cheap accommodation from hostels to flats and everything in between.
 The activities in the area are also decently priced, far from the big backpacking hubs that have seen their price soar in recent years.

 Hamilton is located only a 1h45min drive from bustling Auckland, yet it benefits from a cost of life almost 40% lower than Auckland City.
 In the city, there is plenty of retail jobs and surrounding farming jobs in the dairy industry.
 Hamilton is also a fantastic hub for trips to Raglan, the surf mecca of New Zealand, Hobbiton in Matamata, the Waitomo Caves, and countless others!

 Picking, fishing, factory work, retail… there are backpacker jobs available all year round in Tauranga.
 The small suburb of Mt Maunganui is a tourist hotspot where plenty of hospitality and retail jobs makes Tauranga a Backpacker favourite to settle in for a little while.
 With a decent cost of living, it is a great place to stop for a while and save up for the next leg of your trip.

 The South Island’s biggest city is the first of New Zealand’s top three cities to enter this ranking.
-If you need city life at bargain price, Christchurch is for you with its lower rent and overall cost of life compared to Wellington and Auckland.
+If you need city life at a bargain price, Christchurch is for you with its lower rent and overall cost of life compared to Wellington and Auckland.
 The city has plenty of jobs to offer keen backpackers from construction jobs to retail to hospitality.
 For nature-lovers with a car, the Banks Peninsula and Arthurs Pass are only a short drive away and never fail to impress.
 For an even lower cost of life, consider Christchurch’s outer suburbs.

 8. New Plymouth